 A man in a red shirt can neither hide nor retreat.

-I do not feel as bad about the incident with Elisabeth because I only made myself vulnerable to village gossip, while Elisabeth was an adult who was in control of the situation.
-To put this in context, I had a lot of female friends at school and the confided in me and looked to me for support.
-I was the class clown, and my humour was often an ironic play of masculinity.
-I was more mature than most.
+I do not feel as bad about the incident with Elisabeth because I only made myself vulnerable to village gossip, while Elisabeth was the adult in control of the situation.
+I didn’t fear my reputation would be slighted to anyone who mattered to me.
+I had a lot of female friends at school who confided in me and looked to me for support.
 I even accompanied a friend on a couple of busses to the sexual health clinic in Stirling while I was at school.
-She wanted to go on the pill, but her boyfriend would not go with her.
-As a 17-year-old before the days of social media, I felt my world was no bigger than all the women who I was friends with.
+She wanted to go on the pill, but her older boyfriend would not go with her.
+As a 17-year-old before the days of social media, I felt my world was no bigger than all my friends.
+These women knew who I was, and they who would have my back.
+I was the class clown at school, and it was women who explained to me that I was being ironic about my masculinity.
+This has been said by a few women in different cities since, so I presume a lot of female friends have picked up on this as well.
+The accusation of these old men felt preposterous.
 I resented the old-fashioned men shaming me and Elisabeth for dancing together.
+My way of defeating men like that was always with ironic humour mocking their masculinity, and women always understood that, even if the men were oblivious.

-There may have been another reason for Elisabeth playing along.
+The context from my village might explain why Elisabeth did play along.
 My sister told me years ago that some women in the village didn’t like my mum.
-They thought my mum thinks she is better than them.
-Elisabeth and Margaret are two such women.
+Some thought that she thinks she is better than them.
+Elisabeth and her friend Margaret are two such women.
 One night I went up to Margaret’s house after the pub and she betrayed as much.
-Her husband was drunk with his head on the kitchen table, and she said smartly ‘what’s he doing here?’.
+For some reason, her youngest daughter wanted me to go in and see the scene in the kitchen.
+Margaret’s husband was drunk with his head on the kitchen table, and she said smartly ‘what’s he doing here?’.
 Her husband’s drinking buddy, Donald, vouched for me since we had worked together before, but Margaret said, ‘but he’ll tell his mother’.
-I think both Elisabeth and Margaret enjoyed the idea of taking my mum down a peg or two.
-Whenever I went to the Hall with my folks on Hogmanay, and other occasions, they were conspiratorial in their mocking of my mum, more than me.
-Even the morning after the barbeque, Elisabeth would know she needed to get her story out first, nip the gossip in the bud, and tell her husband a simple white lie that he could recount to his workmates without feeling foolish.
-She would also get to take my mum down a peg or two.
+I think both Elisabeth and Margaret would enjoy the idea of taking my mum down a peg or two.
+Elisabeth could see that I was just acting the goat, while wondering what my mother might think when she found out her golden boy was behaving this way.
+Whenever I went to the Hall with my folks on Hogmanay, and other occasions afterwards, they were conspiratorial in their mocking of my mum, more than me.
 She was playing by the rules of village gossip in the 90’s.
 Elisabeth could have no idea of the consequences this would have for me 20 years later when a younger generation took it out of context.
-As my harassment started in Glasgow, Margaret’s daughter started to appear in the coffeeshop where I worked.
-I believe she took over the gossip for her own reasons.
+As my harassment started in Glasgow, Margaret’s oldest daughter started to appear in the coffeeshop where I worked to accompany my harassment and present herself as my executioner.
+For someone who has suffered abuse helplessly at the hands of a man for years, the thought of being able to have such men exiled from every job, emotionally abused in every relationship, systematically drugged for over a decade must be some recompense.
+It is not justice, however, for the victims are not her father, nor are they ‘such men’, the toxic Other.

-Since I was about 18 years old I have only been out in the village over the festive period.
 One year, on the run up to Christmas, I joined some pals from school who were out with Hotel staff.
 The nurses from the retirement home were having their Christmas night out as well.
 There was one teenage girl amongst them who was already steaming.
-Each Christmas party was thinking that they had the run of the place.
-The women were laughing and filling the bar up with their chat, they had the beating of the men.
-Meanwhile, the feet of this young girl were rooted to a spot slightly off stage from her circle of pals, while her upper body moved around like an erratic pendulum.
+Her were rooted to a spot slightly off stage from her circle of pals, while her upper body moved around like an erratic pendulum.
 She had a pint of lager and blackcurrant in her right hand against her belly.
 As the night went on, her left foot took on the job of a buttress holding her up against the flow of the banter and the bevy.
 As she seemed to tip one way or tither, her left foot was thrown out and planted with leg fully extended.
 She would then leaver herself back up with that leg.
 Lastly, her left foot was swiftly tugged back in over the carpet tiles as her head was flung back straight.
 A few minutes later the pattern was repeated.
-All the time she was slowly and nonchalantly look around the bar oblivious to the battle her left leg was waging.
+All the time she would slowly and nonchalantly look around the bar oblivious to the battle her left leg was waging.

-At some point she appeared to hover on the periphery of our group rather than the women.
-I looked to see if the women were aware.
-Among our group, among the hotel workers, was a man who was hilarious, but his antics was down to a kind of jovial madness that at one time could seem harmless and at another seemed a little, well, ‘off’.
-His chat was so unpredictable, even to him, and beside any notion of what people might think of him.
+At some point she appeared to hover on the periphery of our group.
+Among our group, among the hotel workers, was a man who was hilarious but daft, but his antics might seem harmless and at another a little, well, ‘off’.
 He had a round face, with only so many teeth and protruding lips.
-It was hard to know whether you were doing him an injustice for having some sort of learning disability or suffering the effects of alcoholism.
-He was quite a bit older than all of us but was swigging pints just the same.
+It was hard to know whether he had some sort of disability or whether he was just dodgy.
 At one point this girl stumbled around asking for a kiss.
 All my friends ignored her or laughed it off.
-We turned our back on her, hoping she might drift back over to her group.
-Before she got that far, she hovered behind this crazy guy who spun round with ‘”you want a kiss?”, put his hand behind her head, and gave her big slobbery kiss over half her mouth.
+However, this crazy guy who spun round with ”you want a kiss?”, put his hand behind her head, and gave her big slobbery kiss over half her mouth.
 My friends found this hilarious but mostly because it was disgusting.
-A big “awww…” was let out as people recoiled and their heads gave a quarter turn away from the scene.
-Everyone continued to laugh.
+A big “awww…” was let out as people recoiled.
 The man took a look at the young women and decided to do it again.
 This time holding her in while he gave her a sloppy forceful kiss.
 I stepped forward and in between them, saying, that that was enough.
 The guy was taken aback, asking my mates who I was.
 Of all my group, only one guy said that ‘that was not OK’.
 The rest gave me a hard time and called me a ‘timothy tight arse’.
-The women she was with did nothing, except pretend they hadn’t noticed the cheering and laughing.